Abizern/Sandvox-2-PlugIn/README.markdown

 After creating a template, there are still some tasks that will need to be done:

 * Set Sandvox as the executable to be run when debugging.
 (See "Debugging With Sandvox").
-* Add an icon.
-* Create the main PlugIn class and make sure that it is the one listed under NSPrincipalClass in the Info.plist.
-* Create the xib file and configure it correctly.
-* Create an SVInspectorViewController subclass to be a view controller for this inspector as required.

 ## Development